-- TARGET, an updated version of the current extreme heat mapping model that is able to produce time series of land surface temperature (see Project B3.2)
+- TARGET, which serves as an updated version of the current extreme heat mapping model, and is able to produce time series of land surface temperature (see Project B3.2)

 - The urban metabolism framework UMEF4Water, an output of Project B1.2, which allows for the quantification of an urban area’s water balance

 - A cost-benefit analysis tool (to be based on the outcomes of IRP2), allowing for the economic evaluation of water sensitive scenarios.